a16n-dev/react-native-dust/packages/react-native-style-kit/README.md

 ### Performance
 `react-native-style-kit` is designed to be as performant as possible without leveraging any compile-time optimisations.
 Only styles that depend on theme or runtime values subscribe to state updates (although in practice these are not likely to change often).

 Styles are memoized and cached to ensure they are only recalculated when absolutely necessary.
-Computed styles are also passed to `StyleSheet.create()` to take advantage of its own optimisations.
+Computed styles are also passed to `StyleSheet.create()` to take advantage of the optimisations provided by React Native.